[Toy Review] Avant Pride P3 Beauty Small Suction Cup Dildo

 Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 A quick note on terminology: I can’t write about this topic without acknowledging the ways in which the the anti-transgender hate movement has co-opted the concept of “lesbian erasure.”
 Anti-trans activists often erroniously claim that to accept trans women as women is to erase or undermine lesbian identities and that cis lesbians routinely experience pressure to transition to male.
 I absolutely and unequivocally reject these ideas.
 Trans women are women.
-Trans sapphics are our sisters and are just as much a part of the community as their cis counterparts.
+Trans, non-binary, and gender-diverse sapphics are our siblings and family.
+They are just as much a part of the community as their cis counterparts.

 With that said, I want to talk about the systemic erasure and devaluing of sapphic, lesbian, and women-loving-women (WLW) identities and relationships within polyamory, consensual non-monogamy, kink, and other adjacent communities.

-Who Counts as a Couple?
+Queer Erasure in Sex-Positive Spaces: Who Counts as a Couple?

 Let’s start with the obvious: many non-monogamous spaces, particularly those geared around casual sex and swinging, are simply not set up in a way that allows for any configuration of people that isn’t “one man and one woman in a relationship” or “a single cisgender person.”
-The most obvious example of this is gendered pricing.
-This has tonnes of its own problems anyway and completely falls apart when you account for anyone who isn’t straight, cis, and in a relationship that appears monogamous from the outside.
+The result of this is lesbian and sapphic invisibility and the erasure of queer polyamory and non-monogamy.

 Many lifestyle events, clubs, and parties would class my girlfriend and I as two single women if we attended together.
 (Whereas, of course, if I attended with a male partner they’d class us as a couple.)
 Two women could be literally married to each other, and this would still be the case.
 Because in the eyes of those spaces, a “couple” is a man and a woman.